SAAssist/saassist-server/README.rst

 Running saassist-webserver
 --------------------------

-The web server is included, it runs as a temporally web server.
-If you want to have a static HTTP Server is recommended install Apache or another one. if you want to run this temporally, just run:
+The web server is included.
+If you want to have a static HTTP Server is recommended install Apache or another one.
+If you want to run this temporally, just run:

 ``saassist-webserver``